Seoul-Mates in South Korea: From the Beauty of Jeju Island to the DMZ

 A walk down memory lane…

-The army base was Camp Hovey and it’s located in a town called Dongducheon.
-A quick check of the subway map revealed that it was easily accessible from the heart of the city on the train, about a 45 minute ride.
+The army base is Camp Hovey and it’s located in a town called Dongducheon.
+A quick check of the subway map reveals it’s easily accessible from the heart of the city on the train, about a 45-minute ride.

-The other thing we really wanted to do was a trip up to the DMZ.
-To visit the DMZ you have to be part of an organized tour so we thought Monday would be a perfect time to do that.
+The other thing we really want to do is a trip up to the DMZ.
+To visit the DMZ you have to be part of an organized tour.
+It’s Saturday now and we thought Monday would be the perfect time to do that.

 A Trip to the DMZ